stepmania/stepmania/Docs/Themerdocs/5.1_incompatibilities/NewField.md

 doesn't do the right thing for gimmicks anyway.

 ## FastNoteRendering
 The FastNoteRendering preference is obsolete.
-The NewField uses a different method for rendering arrows that prevents the intersection problem that occurred with 3D notes and FastNoteRendering, and doesn't slow the game down the way turning off FastNoteRendering did in the old NoteField.
+The NoteField uses a different method for rendering arrows that prevents the intersection problem that occurred with 3D notes and FastNoteRendering, and doesn't slow the game down the way turning off FastNoteRendering did in the old NoteField.